viviann224/Week6Ajax/README.md

  Once the user creates a button based on search description and the user clicks on the button gif images based on the search autopopulates.

-GifTastic was created to showcase the use of API, jQuery, JavaScript, CSS, and HTML skills to provide a  quiz game for the user to enjoy dynamic visual interaction when played.
+GifTastic was created to showcase the use of API, jQuery, JavaScript, CSS, and HTML skills to provide an image gallery for the user to enjoy dynamic visual interaction when clicked.

 **PREREQUISITES**:
 - Google Chrome Internet Browser